-- Many a time, the copying data is not a one time process, but a periodic process which keeps syncing the two databases.
+- Many a time, the copying data is not a one-time process, but a periodic process that keeps syncing the two databases.
 In that case, this will need to be modified using custom logic to accommodate the scheduling and handling of duplicate data.

 - For large MongoDB collections that serve a production application, there is a risk of this process affecting the response time of the incoming traffic.
 In such cases, it is imperative that the developer implements some throttling logic.